 This course provides an overview of healthcare information systems with a concentration on computerized health information management (HIM) functions.
 Students will be introduced to common software applications utilized to perform HIM processes.
 Emerging technology issues in healthcare will be explored.
 Lab fee required.

-This course provides an introduction to the International Classification of ICD-10-PCS.
-Students will learn the key attributes of ICD-10-PCS, including the organization, structure, conventions, tables and will interpret healthcare data and apply coding guidelines for ICD-10-PCS code assignment.
-Students will differentiate between ICD-9-CM procedure codes and ICD-10-PCS codes and understand the use of code mapping between different classification systems for retrieval of historical data.
+This course covers advanced medical coding in the integrated use of ICD-10-CM, ICD-10-PCS, CPT and HCPCS.
+Students will learn the key attributes of ICD-10-PCS, including the organization, structure, conventions and tables.
+The student will apply the medical coding skills acquired through academic instruction to select diagnoses and procedures based on the UHDDS guidelines.
+This course is designed to increase the quality and accuracy of coding selection by applying official coding guidelines and policies.
+Regulatory changes and updates affecting coding and reimbursement will be discussed including concepts related to hospital MS-DRGs, case mix and ASCs.
+Students will gain hands-on experience in the use of encoders and groupers to code medical charts.
+Computer-assisted coding (CAC) will be introduced.
+Students will differentiate between ICD-9-CM procedure codes and ICD-10-PCS codes and understand the used of code mapping between different classification systems for retrieval of historical data.
 The benefits of ICD-10 for health information exchange standards and interoperability will also be explored.

 This introductory course provides an overview of the health professions and the healthcare delivery system.
 Other topics include disease prevention and wellness promotion, guidelines for legal, ethical and moral practice and communication skills.
 Students will be introduced to the use of computers in healthcare, including diagnostic and monitoring capabilities.
 The emphasis of this course is to establish a firm foundation of professional characteristics, behaviors, values, skills and knowledge for students to build upon in their healthcare careers.